Spherical space forms revisited: The groups

 At this point we will prove the easy parts of the theorems, namely that the listed groups do act freely on spheres, and that groups of different types cannot be isomorphic.
 The proof that every group acting freely on a sphere has structure as in theorem~\ref{thm-the-groups} appears in sections~\ref{sec-perfect}--\ref{sec-imperfect}, and theorem~\ref{thm-uniqueness-of-structure}'s uniqueness statement is a byproduct of the proof.

 \begin{proof}[Proof of ``Conversely$\ldots$'' in theorem~\ref{thm-the-groups}] Define $H$ as the normal subgroup of $G$ that is generated by the elements of prime order.
-We claim: if $H$ has a free action on a real vector space $V$ then $G$ acts freely on its representation $W$ induced from $V$.
+We claim: if $H$ has a free action on a real vector space $V$, then $G$ acts freely on its representation $W$ induced from $V$.
 To see this, recall that as a vector space, $W$ is a direct sum of copies of $V$, indexed by $G/H$.
 And $H$'s actions on these copies of $V$ are isomorphic to the representations got by precomposing $H\to\GL(V)$ by automorphisms $H\to H$ arising from conjugation in $G$.
 In particular, $H$ acts freely on $W$.
-Now, for any nontrivial $g\in G$, some power of it has prime order, hence lies in $H$, hence acts freely on $W$.
-It follows that $g$ also acts freely.
+We claim that $G$ also acts freely on $W$.
+Otherwise, some prime-order element of $G$ would have a fixed point.
+But it would also lie in $H$, which acts freely.